svavaroe/opencore-asrock-z390-phantom-gaming-itxac/README.md

-# OpenCore-asrock-z390-phantom-gaming-itx
+# OpenCore on ASRock Z390 Phantom Gaming/ITX
-Hackintosh on ASRock Z390 Phantom Gaming/ITX with OpenCore.
+This is my repo for running OpenCore on this motherboard.